 Challenges and solutions: commissioning social care during COVID-19

 This guide addresses the challenges faced by the social care sector during the pandemic.
-It describes how local authorities, providers and communities have responded with a range of solutions to ensure people have the support they need.
+It describes how local authorities, providers, individuals and communities have responded with a range of solutions to ensure people have the support they need.
 It includes examples of practical and financial support for market continuity as well as innovative solutions benefiting individuals and communities.

-Commissioners, providers and the community sector will find this useful to inform immediate responses to the crisis as well longer term market shaping plans.
+Commissioners, providers and the community sector will find this useful to inform immediate responses to the crisis as well as longer term market shaping plans.

 Introduction and overview

-The challenges of COVID-19 are many and ongoing.
+The challenges of COVID-19 are many and the impacts ongoing.
 The sector already faced enormous challenges prior to the pandemic - longstanding financial pressures, a precarious and narrow provider market, limited choice and control for citizens in many areas, struggles to scale innovation and engage community assets, an undervalued workforce and increasing workforce shortages.
-The crisis has magnified the issues and local authorities are taking a huge financial hit.
+The crisis has magnified these issues and local authorities are taking a huge financial hit.

-- Stabilising the sector through sustainability funding and meeting extra costs.
+- Stabilising the sector through sustainability funding and meeting extra costs

 - Positive communication and relationships to understand issues and to develop shared solutions – building on co-production and partnerships

-- Community support and mobilisation.
+- Community support and mobilisation

-- Strong local decision-making – often in advance of Government guidance.
+- Strong local decision-making – often in advance of Government guidance

-- Collaboration with local health partners to ensure the required health input.
+- Collaboration with local health partners to ensure the required health input

 - Personal dedication of care staff, unpaid carers and the resilience of individuals.